Fur

 Fur farming - on its way out of Europe

-Fur and environment
+Fur and the environment

 Fur farms are more polluting than cars